Stock market hopefuls face harder sell as investors weary of IPO flood

 In particular, companies set up with private equity are keen to capitalise on current strong valuations to return money to their founders.

-Private equity-backed IPOs have accounted for one-fifth of the total so far this year, the highest proportion since at least 1994, according to Thomson Reuters data, with Carlyle's UK car services firm RAC, BC Partners' Italian retail chain Gruppo Coin's subsidiary OVS and Lone Star's German property business TLG among those being lined up to float in the coming months.
+Private equity-backed IPOs have accounted for one-fifth of the total so far this year, the highest proportion since at least 1994, according to Thomson Reuters data, with Carlyle's UK car services firm RAC, BC Partners' Italian retail chain Gruppo Coin and Lone Star's German property business TLG among those being lined up to float in the coming months.

 But their emphasis on securing high prices at listing is starting to put off the new investors they need to woo.